raydot/bike-lock-problem/README.md

 This of course doesn't mean the lock owner chose a valid word.
 Just seems like the most likely starting point and the more interesting coding challenge.

+## Conclusion

+I thought I would get a short handful of candidate words out of this but even with a selection of only the most 500 popular words in the English language it returns more than 200 results!